n-rook/osfe-spell-balance/README.md

 This is a mod to adjust the spells available in One Step From Eden.
 I've noticed a lot of spells that seem to be way too weak, as well as a few that are outrageously strong.
 The goal of this mod is to make sure all spells are at least usable, and to tone down a few of the more ridiculous ones.

+# How to build

+Right now the build process is very simple and manual.
+Copy Spells.xml into the "Spell Balance" directory, as well as workshopIcon.png and WorkshopItemInfo.png.
+Then copy that into "Mods" in the OSFE directory to test it out.

 # General Principles

 Spells with higher rarity can be more powerful (though they don't have to be).
 It's okay, for example, that Fimbulveter is more useful than Blizzard.